 Psychology Ph.D.
 Student to Participate in the 2021 Lindau Nobel Laureate Meeting

-Department of Psychology doctoral student Shawn Rhoads is one of approximately 25 students selected from the United States to participate in a meeting next year with a group of Nobel laureates in Lindau, Germany.
+Department of Psychology doctoral student Shawn Rhoads is one of approximately 25 individuals selected from the United States to participate in a meeting next year with a group of Nobel laureates in Lindau, Germany.
 While there, he will be able to discuss topics in the natural sciences with some of the world’s leading experts.

 A Well Deserved Honor